-DPF Clamps: How to Prevent Exhaust Leaks
+How To: Prevent Exhaust Leaks in DPF Clamps

 In the world of diesel engines and emissions control, even seemingly simple components like DPF clamps play a crucial role in ensuring optimal performance and avoiding issues with the diesel emissions system.
 In this article, we’ll dive into the proper installation of DPF clamps (sometimes called V-Band Clamps), a topic that often gets overlooked.
 This is important because when done incorrectly, it can often lead to exhaust leaks, creating many different issues with the emissions system.